Obligations for registered building contractors

 What happens after an audit is completed?

-The Building Commission acknowledges compliance efforts and will support registered building contractors and practitioners who are endeavouring to comply with their requirements.
+Building and Energy acknowledges compliance efforts and will support registered building contractors and practitioners who are endeavouring to comply with their requirements.

 When necessary, actions taken for non-compliance may include prosecutions seeking the imposition of penalties, the use of a public warning to protect consumers from serious non-compliance and the commencement of disciplinary action.

-In additional to its audit activities the Building Commission also undertakes general inspections to monitor how building services are being carried out and how building standards are being applied.
+In additional to its audit activities Building and Energy also undertakes general inspections to monitor how building services are being carried out and how building standards are being applied.
 Information arising from general inspections is reviewed and may be used to inform and amend the schedule of audits.

-Further information regarding your obligations is located on the Building Commission website.
-A copy of the building services acts are available on the State Law Publisher website.
+Further information regarding your obligations is located on our website.
+A copy of the building services acts are available on the Parliamentary Counsel's Office website.